juxhouse/bela-resources/reference/bela.properties.md

 You can run multiple BELA instances to isolate access to different codebases and distribute BELA’s computational load.

-You can use a different DNS subdomains for each BELA instance or you can use a single DNS domain with different URL Prefixes.
+You can use a different DNS subdomain for each BELA instance or you can use a single DNS domain with different URL Prefixes.

 [Set up URL Prefixes](/reference/URL-Prefix.md)